 Te maramatanga o te hononga – the awareness of connectedness

-When it comes to our water, there is often a lack of awareness.
+However, there is often a lack of awareness regarding our water.
 Very few people know where water comes from and if it is safe to drink.
-We can all increase our attention to the ecological condition of the river or waterway outside of our front door or give attention to the quality of our bore/tank water.
-This is about connection, attachment, and oneness with water and its role and place importance within our world.
+We can all increase our attention to the ecological condition of the river or waterway outside of our front door or give attention to our bore/tank water quality.
+This is about connection, attachment, and oneness with water and its role and place of importance within our world.

-The water within our cells, our blood, our breath, our brain, was just rain, dew, and clouds, and it will be again after passing through us.
-Water connects us all and therefore we are all part of this world.
+The water within our cells, blood, breath, and brain was just rain, dew, and clouds, and it will be again after passing through us.
+Water connects us all, and therefore we are all part of this world.
 As part of the whole, it is in all of our interests not to harm it.

-Māori teach their children that no waste should enter rivers and seas from which fish are caught.
+Māori teach their children that no waste should enter rivers and seas from which they catch fish.
 The reason is not contamination or danger of disease but the perception of impurity.
-Water has its own life force (mana) and Maori attribute values and concepts to water such as purity, integrity and scenic beauty.
+Water has its own life force (mana).
+Thus, Maori attribute values and concepts to water, such as purity, integrity and scenic beauty.

 In honour of our tangata whenua, such goals, which go beyond mere environmental and conservation considerations, will now be enshrined in the future laws of Aotearoa.
 The concept of Te Mana O Te Wei is to protect the life force of water in our country.